 - 1. Turn off the engine.

-- 2. Close the fuel valve.
+- Close the fuel valve.

 - 3. Place a bowl under the fuel cup to catch any spilled fuel.

+- 4. Unthread the bolt holding the fuel cup.

 CAUTION!
 Carburetor bowl may have gas in it which will leak upon removing the bolt.